awsdocs/amazon-redshift-developer-guide/doc_source/r_SELECT_list.md

 ## Usage Notes<a name="r_SELECT_list_usage_notes"></a>

 TOP is a SQL extension; it provides an alternative to the LIMIT behavior\.
-You cannot use TOP and LIMIT in the same query\.
+You can't use TOP and LIMIT in the same query\.